HPEEzmeral/spark-on-k8s/charts/livy-0.5.0/README.md

 This will create the helm chart in the `sampletenant` namespace.
 Please note:
-<li>This assumes you are installing in an 'internal' or 'external' Tenant Namespace.
-Installing spark-ts chart in a non -tenant namespace can cause error because of missing configmaps and secrets. </li>
+* This assumes you are installing in an 'internal' or 'external' Tenant Namespace.
+Installing livy chart in a non tenant namespace can cause error because of missing configmaps and secrets. </li>
-<li>If you are using PVC, the pvc should exist in the same namespace.</li>
+* If you are using PVC, the pvc should exist in the same namespace.</li>

-Integrations for Spark History server and metastore can be customized in the values.yaml file.
+* Integrations for Spark History server and metastore can be customized in the values.yaml file.

 #### Installing in a non DF Tenant
 To install the helm chart in tenant type 'none' Namespace use the flag: